-I. Standard 9.2.
-Execution Defects (adopted 1957; last amended 1988)
+I. TES 9.2 EXECUTION DEFECTS

-Any corporation deed, mortgage or other instrument affecting real property which has been on record in the county clerk's office for five (5) years or more and which is defective because of: (1) the failure of the proper corporate officer to sign; (2) the absence of the corporate seal; (3) the lack of an acknowledgment; or (4) any defect in the execution, acknowledgment, recording or certificate of recording, should be accepted without requirement.
-16 O.S.A. § 27a.
+1. Standard (adopted 1957; last amended 1987) 9.2 EXECUTION DEFECTS

-Such instruments recorded less than five (5) years must have the name of the corporation subscribed thereto either by an Attorney in Fact, or by the President or any Vice-President, and, unless executed by an Attorney in Fact, must be atteted by the Secretary, an Assistant Secretary or a Clerk of such corporation, or by the Secretary, an Assistant Secretary, Clerk, Cashier or Assistant Cashier in case of a bank, with the corporate seal attached.
-16 O.S.A. §§ 91-94, 6 O.S.A. § 414(F), 6 O.S.A. § 104 and 12 U.S.C.A. § 24 (5) & (6).
+Any corporation deed, mortgage or other instrument affecting real property which has been on record in the county clerk's office for ten (10) years or more and which is defective because of: (1) the failure of the proper corporate officer to sign; (2) the absence of the corporate seal; (3) the lack of an acknowledgment; or (4) any defect in the execution, acknowledgment, recording or certificate of recording, should be accepted without requirement, 16 O.S.A. \$27a.

-The Power of Attorney authorizing an Attorney in Fact to act on behalf of a corporation must be executed and attested in the same manner as a deed or other conveyance, and must be filed in the office of the County Clerk before the executed instrument becomes effective; provided, however, that any Power of Attorney promulgated by an agency of the Government of the United States shall be deemed sufficiently recorded for purposes of this standard if the promulgation thereof shall be published in the Federal Registry of the Government of the United States and any instrument executed pursuant to said Power of Attorney recites the specific reference to said publication.
-16 O.S.A. § 20.
-A showing of the authority of the board of Directors to execute such instrument is not necessary.
-18 O.S.A. §§ 1015, 1016(4) & 1018.
+Such instruments recorded less than ten years must have the name of the corporation subscribed thereto either by an Attorney in Fact; or by the President or a Vice-President, and, unless executed by an Attorney in Fact, must be attested by the Secretary, an Assistant Secretary or a Clerk of such corporation, or by the Secretary, an Assistant Secretary, Clerk, Cashier or Assistant Cashier in case of a bank, with the corporate seal attached, 16 O.S.A. §§91-94, 6 O.S.A. §414(F), 6 O.S.A. §104, and 12 U.S.C.A. §24(5)&(6).
+The Power of Attorney authorizing an Attorney in Fact to act on behalf of a corporation must be executed and attested in the same manner as a deed or other conveyance, and must be filed in the office of the County Clerk before the executed instrument becomes effective; provided, however, that any Power of Attorney promulgated by an agency of the Government of the United States shall be deemed sufficiently recorded for purposes of this standard if the promulgation thereof shall be published in the Federal Registry of the Government of the United States and any instrument executed pursuant to said Power of Attorney recites the specific reference to said publication, 16 O.S.A. \$20.
+A showing of the authority of the Board of Directors to execute such instrument is not necessary, 18 O.S.A. §§1015, 1016(4) & 1018.